gitawego/PayPal-SDK-Cordova/README.md

 // and we defined a simple onclick function in our `deviceready` event var buyButton = document.getElementById("buyButton");
 buyButton.onclick = function(e) {
+  var PayPalMobile = window.plugins.PayPalMobile;
   // See PayPalMobilePGPlugin.js for full documentation
-  // set environment you want to use window.plugins.PayPalMobile.setEnvironment("PayPalEnvironmentNoNetwork");
+  // set environment you want to use PayPalMobile.setEnvironment("PayPalEnvironmentNoNetwork");

-  // create a PayPalPayment object, usually you would pass parameters dynamically var payment = new PayPalPayment("1.99", "USD", "Awesome saws");
+  // create a PayPalPayment object, usually you would pass parameters dynamically var payment = PayPalMobile.payment("1.99", "USD", "Awesome saws");

   // define a callback when payment has been completed var completionCallback = function(proofOfPayment) {